×

 Expats, digital nomads and retirees living in The Hague responded:

 "Expats and digital nomads living in The Hague often appreciate the city's convenient location, with easy access to both Amsterdam and Rotterdam.
 They also enjoy the city's vibrant cultural scene, with plenty of museums, galleries, and theatres to explore.
 Additionally, the Hague is known for its excellent public transportation system, making it easy to get around.
 On the downside, some expats and digital nomads find the cost of living in The Hague to be quite high, especially when compared to other cities in the Netherlands.
-Additionally, the Hague can be quite crowded, with a large population of both locals and tourists," remarked one expat living in The Hague.
+Additionally, the Hague can be quite crowded, with a large population of both locals and tourists," mentioned an expat living in The Hague.

 AGS Worldwide MoversAGS Worldwide Movers